Michael Arnheim: Career

 Not many professional students of the NT believe that the Gospels are intended to be straight history or biography in the modem sense.
 Rather are they usually seen as theologically coloured, written by those who take Jesus Christ as the centre of their universe and who present us with what is essentially proclamation.
 Professor Michael Arnheim of the University of the Witwatersrand thinks this is entirely wrong; Christians ought to take the gospels au pied de la lettre, and then face some highly inconvenient facts: Jesus did not literally fulfil Jewish expectations of the Messiah and so was not the Messiah; many of the stories about him are plainly false or internally inconsistent; he himself does not exemplify the humility and above all the love even of enemies that he demanded; his ethical teaching is so unrealistic that it was bound to make Christians into the hypocrites that they are.

-Despite this, Arnheim was invited to address Professor Henry Chadwick's Patristics seminar in the Cambridge Divinity School.
+Arnheim was invited to address Professor Henry Chadwick's Patristics seminar in the Cambridge Divinity School.

 Despondent about the future of South Africa, Arnheim returned to Britain, where he was called to the Bar by Lincoln's Inn in 1988, and went into practice as a London barrister specializing in civil litigation, with a certain amount of criminal defence on the side, notably the Cardiff Prison Riot trial in 1992.
-Arnheim, in 1992, was an early voice in the legal profession to adamantly insist that a person could face criminal liability for knowingly concealing their HIV-positive status from a sexual partner.
+Arnheim was an early voice in the legal profession to adamantly insist that a person could face criminal liability for knowingly concealing their HIV-positive status from a sexual partner.
 His civil law practice has been largely in the field of commercial litigation including some international litigation as of counsel to Brown & Welsh P.C. of Meriden, Connecticut.

 From early on in his practice at the Bar, Arnheim wrote articles in favor of clients' being allowed to come direct to a barrister, thus avoiding the additional expense of having to be referred by a solicitor.
-His pleas fell on deaf ears until the idea was taken up in a hard-hitting report by the Director of Fair Trading, Sir John Vickers, published in 2000.
+The idea was only taken up in 2000 in a report by the Director of Fair Trading, Sir John Vickers.
 Arnheim was one of the first barristers to register for direct public access when this was eventually allowed in 2004.
 Arnheim has also written extensively on other legal topics, ranging from court procedure to the common law, constitutional law, judicial power and human rights.

-Ideas
+Views

-Dr Arnheim at a book-signing at the Tattered Cover Bookstore, Denver, Colorado, in September, 2016.
+Arnheim at a book-signing at the Tattered Cover Bookstore, Denver, Colorado, in September, 2016.

-Arnheim is known for his ideas in several fields, notably religion, history, politics, and law.